 In the first instance it would be helpful if you contacted me so that we can discuss your concerns, and I will do my best to resolve any issues at this stage.
 If you would like to make a formal complaint, then you should follow the procedure set out in the initial client care letter that I sent you when you first consulted me.
 Making a complaint will not affect how I handle your case.

-The Solicitors Regulation Authority can help you if you are concerned about his behaviour.
+The Solicitors Regulation Authority can help you if you are concerned about my behaviour.
 This could be for things like dishonesty, losing your money, or treating you unfairly because of your age, disability, or other characteristic.

 You can raise your concerns with the Solicitors Regulation Authority (www.sra.org.uk)